 Welcome to Munich!
 Join up at our starting hotel this afternoon and meet your Expat Explore tour leader and fellow travellers.
 A city that exhibits both prosperity and a certain amount of comfort and cosiness, Munich’s apparent contradictions will delight the avid explorer.
 Along with modern high-powered industry, designer shopping districts and sleek BMWs, you’ll find a wealth of cultural hotspots.
 Even with all its smart sophistication, Munich has a certain charm that visitors find irresistible.
 Tonight, we’ll take you to a traditional German beer hall to get a taste of German food and culture.
 Prost!

-Our first stop of the day is at Germany’s first ever concentration camp; Dachau.
-The museum houses photos and documents of the camps’ history from 1933 until it was liberated in 1945, and all displays are represented in an educational, honest way, and provide an educational experience regarding this darker period in Germany’s modern history.
-We'll then stop off in Nuremberg.
+On our journey to Prague we'll stop off in Nuremberg.
 Bavaria’s second-largest city, you’ll find incredible architecture here, painstakingly restored using original stone after the bombings of the Second World War.
 Arriving in Prague this evening, you'll discover a beautiful city, boasting elaborate baroque, gothic, art nouveau and cubist architecture, and rewarding those who explore it with quirky bars, cobbled lanes and courtyards.
 You'll experience authentic Czech cuisine at our local restaurant for dinner on your first night in Prague.
 Get in the festive spirit, it's Christmas Eve!

 We hope you enjoyed Christmas in the Czech Republic!
 Leaving Prague behind us, we continue on to Krakow.
 The royal capital of Poland for centuries, Krakow today is home to some of Europe’s most impressive Gothic and Renaissance architecture – and over 2.3 million artworks to complement its historic buildings and monuments.
 Enjoy a walking tour of the city with your Expat Explore tour leader, who will show you all the main sights and give you ideas of what to explore further during your free day tomorrow.